douglas-gibbons/prometheus-jmx-exporter-example/README.md

 See [jmx_exporter](https://github.com/prometheus/jmx_exporter) for full usage.

-This is an example build a Docker image which runs Jetty and exposes JMX statistics for Prometheus over HTTP on port 9093 at /metrics
+This is an example build of a Docker image which runs Jetty and exposes JMX statistics for Prometheus over HTTP on port 9093 at /metrics

 ## Build Prometheus JMX Exporter JAR